FAQ

 TimeGPT

 has a flat fee pricing structure with subscription.
-We
+See our

-For pricing of TimeGEN-1 on Azure, see the section on how tokens are counted.
+For pricing of TimeGEN-1 on Azure, see the pricing page.

-Access is through our flat fee subscription plan.
-We do provide some credits for academic research.
-If you would like to learn more, please email us at ops@nixtla.io.
+Yes!
+You can use TimeGPT with our Starter subscription plan, with 50 API calls/month for free.
+We do also provide some discounted options for academic research.
+If you would like to learn more, please email us at support@nixtla.io.

 How are tokens counted?
 (AzureAI)